Can I make an appointment or just walk into the Writing Center to work with a consultant?

 What does a typical session look like?
 How long does a session last?

-When a session starts, your consultant will first ask you to fill out a "Client Needs Survey" -- this will help you figure out your priorities, and it will help the consultant understand your needs.
-You and your consultant will then work collaboratively through your piece of writing and/or on your questions.
+Before a session starts, you are asked to fill out a "Client Needs Survey" -- this helps you figure out your priorities, and it will help the consultant understand your needs.
+When you arrive, you and your consultant will work collaboratively through your piece of writing and/or on your questions.
 This often takes the form of you reading parts of your paper and then discussing those parts with the consultant; both of you asking and answering questions that have been raised; going online to identify helpful resources; etc. At the end of the session, your consultant may ask you to set some goals for yourself as you continue to work on your writing project.
 Then the consultant will complete a Report for your professor explaining what you worked on in that session.
-A sessions lasts a half-hour long.
+A session can last up to 45-minutes long.

 Do you have to inform my professor that I visited The Writing Center?

 If you prefer that a Report not be sent to your professor, then inform your consultant about this at the end of your session.
 You should know, however, that working with a consultant in The Writing Center shows that you care enough about your writing, your assignment, and your education to take the time to get peer-feedback, and most professors see this as a positive step to take.
 In addition, professors find it useful to read about what kinds of writing-related issues their students want to work on with a Writing Center consultant.

 How can I get a job as a Writing Center consultant?

 Enroll in English 319: Writing Center Workshop.
 In this class, students study theories about how people learn to write, strategies for helping people become more effective writers, how writing differs across the disciplines, etc. After completing this class successfully, students are then eligible to work for pay in The Writing Center.